 How to Choose a Correct Sewing Machine Needle for Your Project

-If you go to buy needles, you will be overwhelmed by a seemingly endless selection of needles at your local sewing store.
+If you go to buy needles, you will be overwhelmed by a seemingly endless selection of needles at any sewing store.

 When choosing a needle for your project, there are several factors to consider, among them fabric type, thread type and weight, and stitch type and design details.
 Start by looking at your fabric type – this will determine whether you need a universal needle or something more specific like a denim/jeans or ballpoint needle.